sportsdataverse/hoopR/README.md

 <!-- badges: end -->

-[**`kenpomR`**](https://saiemgilani.github.io/kenpomR/) is an R package for working with men’s college basketball data.
+[**`kenpomR`**](https://saiemgilani.github.io/kenpomR/) is an R package for working with men’s basketball data.

 The package has functions to access **live play by play and box score** data from ESPN with shot locations when available.